The 21 stages of a narcissist relationship with an empath takes you right through the full cycle of abuse, from start to finish.

-Enter the narcissist, an entirely conscienceless being who solely runs from a self-serving agenda.
-Narcissists are extreme manipulators and are in the business of taking, without ever giving anything in return (unless it serves themselves in some way).
+Enter the narcissist.
+An entirely conscienceless being who solely runs from a self-serving agenda.
+Narcissists are extreme manipulators and are in the business of taking, without ever giving anything in return (unless it serves them in some way).

 Unfortunately, empaths fall prey to the tricks of the narcissist so frequently that it’s actually heartbreaking.

 Let’s explore empaths, narcissists and the relationship that so often ensues.